Meadowhall (shopping centre): History

 The shopping centre was built by Bovis on the site previously occupied by Hadfields' East Hecla steelworks.

 The centre was opened on 4 September 1990.
-With a floor area of 139355 m2, it is the eleventh-largest (second-largest when first opened) shopping centre in the UK.
+With a floor area of 139355 m2, it is the twelfth-largest (second-largest when first opened) shopping centre in the UK.
 It is similar in concept to the Merry Hill Shopping Centre at Brierley Hill in the West Midlands, which was completed just before Meadowhall.

 With over 280 stores, Meadowhall has been widely blamed for the closure of shops in both Sheffield City Centre, and Rotherham town centre.
-Meadowhall is owned by British Land, a property developer.
+Meadowhall is wholly owned by Norges Bank Investment Management (NBIM) and is managed by British Land.
 The centre attracted 19.8 million visitors in its first year of opening, and now attracts about 30 million visitors a year.

-One of Meadowhall's largest stores of the past, Sainsbury's on Market Street (originally branded SavaCentre in the 1990s) closed in July 2005 and was replaced by new Next and Primark stores in the summer of 2007.
-Sainsbury's store relocated to Crystal Peaks.
+One of Meadowhall's largest stores of the past, Sainsbury's, closed in July 2005 and was replaced by new Next and Primark stores in the summer of 2007.
 There was a Namco Station arcade in The Oasis food court which closed in September 2007 after more than 15 years at the shopping centre.
 December 2005 saw Meadowhall become home to the fifth Apple Store in the UK, and in late 2007 it gained the third Puma Store in the UK, after London and Glasgow.
-The centre was also home to the only McCafé in Yorkshire, which has been replaced with a franchise called ‘Love Koffee’.
-The centre's Burger King which was located on Market Street got replaced by a small franchise called ‘Burger Knight’ in October 2007 when it reopened after the 2007 floods.
-The small franchise, along with Greggs, Massarella's Coffee, Crawshaws Butchers and Pollard's Tea and Coffee were forcibly shut in May 2008, only had just recently spent thousands of pounds on refurbishment after the 2007 floods - these stores were closed down so Meadowhall could create larger stores which are now occupied by Love Aroma, Game, Garage Shoes, Quiz and Yours Clothing.
+The centre was also home to the only McCafé in Yorkshire, which has long since closed.
+The centre's Burger King, which was located on Market Street (now known as The Gallery) was replaced by a small franchise called ‘Burger Knight’ in October 2007.
+In May 2008, Meadowhall forcibly shut five stores in the Market Street area: Massarella’s Coffee, Greggs, Burger Knight, Crawshaws Butchers, and Pollards Tea & Coffee.
+These closures were part of a plan to facilitate larger retail spaces, despite recent refurbishments following the June 2007 floods.

-In October 2012, Norges Bank Investment Management (NBIM) announced that the Norwegian Government Pension Fund Global had bought 50 percent of the UK shopping centre Meadowhall for £348 million, or approximately 3.2 billion Norwegian kroner.
+In October 2012, NBIM announced that the Norwegian Government Pension Fund Global had bought 50 per cent of the UK shopping centre Meadowhall for £348 million, or approximately 3.2 billion Norwegian kroner.

 In 2014, the mall ‘Park Lane’ was refurbished in the style of a "boutique arcade".
-In 2017, Park Lane was modernised during the 2015-2017 £60 million refurbishment, and is now seen as the most upmarket area of Meadowhall, with stores such as Pretty Green, Flannels, Hugo Boss, White Stuff and Yo!
+In 2017, Park Lane was modernised during the 2015–2017 £60 million refurbishment, and is now seen as the most upmarket area of Meadowhall, with stores such as Pretty Green, Flannels, Hugo Boss, White Stuff and Yo!
 Sushi.

+An agreement between NBIM and British Land was signed on 18 May 2024 for NBIM to acquire the remaining 50% stake of the Meadowhall estate, completing on 12 July 2024.
+The cost of the acquisition was £360 million, valuing the property at £720 million, with NBIM taking on the £426 million of debt that the property was encumbered with at the time of the agreement.

+British Land stated that proceeds from the sale are expected to be £156 million after net debt of £200 million.
+As part of the agreement British Land would remain as the asset manager of the site.